 A tobacco smoker

 Each person’s symptoms may vary.
-Some people with Barrett's esophagus have no symptoms.
+Some people with Barrett esophagus have no symptoms.
 Others have symptoms caused by GERD.
 These include:

 In some cases, you may not have any symptoms.
-Or the signs of Barrett's esophagus may look like other health problems.
+Or the signs of Barrett esophagus may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 Your healthcare provider will give you a physical exam.
-He or she will also do a test called an endoscopy.
+They will also do a test called an endoscopy.
 During the test, your provider will put a long, thin tube (endoscope) in your mouth and push it down into your esophagus.

-Treatment for Barrett's esophagus centers on acid blockers that will also treat GERD symptoms.
-Barrett's esophagus is usually long-lasting (permanent).
+Treatment for Barrett esophagus centers on acid blockers.
+These will also treat GERD symptoms.
+Barrett esophagus is usually long-lasting (permanent).
 But it may go away in some people.

 Your healthcare provider will make a care plan for you.
 The plan will try to stop any more damage by keeping acid reflux out of your esophagus.
 Your care plan may include:

 Medicine.
 You may be given medicine to reduce how much acid is made in your stomach.

 Surgery.
 You may need a type of surgery called fundoplication.
 This surgery is not done for Barrett esophagus.
 However, if your GERD symptoms aren't controlled on medicine, it may be considered.

 Radiofrequency ablation.
 This treatment is commonly done for certain advanced types of Barrett esophagus.
 It is done during an upper endoscopy.